ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 ## Create a file storage for database backups
 {: database_backup}

 There are many ways in which backups can be done and stored when it comes to MySQL.
-This tutorial will use crontab entry to regularly dump the database content to disk.
+This tutorial uses a crontab entry to dump the database content to disk.
 The backup files will be stored in a file storage.

 ### Create the file storage
 1. Go to the catalog in the {{site.data.keyword.Bluemix}} console, and select [File Storage](https://console.bluemix.net/catalog/infrastructure/file-storage)